Active Learning of Piecewise Gaussian Process Surrogates: Review

 Such variance-only criteria make sense when data satisfies the unbiasedness condition, i.e., under stationarity, which can be egregiously violated in many real-world settings.
 In Bayesian optimization contexts, acquisition criteria have been extended to account for this bias \citep{lam2008sequential, mu2017sequential}, but we are not aware of any analogous work for AL targeting overall accuracy.
-A major focus of this paper is to develop bias and variance estimates for JGP and leverage them to improve the active learning of JGP.